microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getcloudpcrecommendationreports.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Get the device recommendation reports for Cloud PCs, such as the usage category report.
-The usage category report categorizes a Cloud PC as `Undersized`, `Oversized`, `Rightsized`, or `Underutilized`, and also provides the recommended SKU for the current Cloud PC when it isn't `Rightsized`.
+The usage category report categorizes a Cloud PC as `Undersized`, `Oversized`, `Rightsized`, or `Underutilized`, and also provides the recommended SKU when the Cloud PC isn't `Rightsized`.

 ## Permissions